Dlopez806/network-cloud-engineering-manifestation/week-1/README.md

 If you made it this far and want to see the actual work behind everything written above, screenshots are below.

 ### VPC Designs
+- Custom interaction dashboard built by Claude to help practice
 ![VPC Design 1](images/vpc-design-1.png)
 ![VPC Design 2](images/vpc-design-1.2.png)
+- Back to the basics with pencil & paper!
 ![VPC Design 3](images/vpc-design-2.png)
 ![VPC Design 4](images/vpc-design-3.png)